| Rome history | Sleeping | Contact Us |

 Julius Caesar never bore grudges either and it appears that he was able to forget personal injury of this type if it was to his own personal benefit.
 His own (third) wife Pompea was a priestess of the goddess Bona.
 She was charged with having introduced her lover Clodius into the temple, dressed as a woman.
 It was true, but JC divorced his wife, saved her in court, had the whole thing hushed up and then proceeded to make Clodius his political ally (whilst it suited him).

-Messalina, wife of Emperor Claudius is equally well remembered for her amorous affairs.
+Messalina, the wife of Emperor Claudius is equally well remembered for her amorous affairs.
 According to Juvenal (Satires) she would wear a cloak and blond wig in order leave the palace as soon as her husband was asleep and make haste to a house of disrepute in the most infamous area of Rome called the Suburra (a sort of Soho in London).
 Here, under the false name of Licisca, she would offer herself to her male clients until closing time, after which she would make her way back to the palace with her cheeks blackened with smoke and smelling of her place of work; she was tired but as yet dissatisfied.

 I don't think Juvenal thought much of Messalina's marital vowes.